Free Resources for Online College Students During COVID-19

 While you may already be using a video conferencing platform, it’s worth recognizing that there are multiple software available, and many are giving complimentary access to premium services as students are required to go digital.
-As you start setting up virtual meetings for group projects, or if you just want to check in with friends and family, look into Google Hangouts Meet, Zoom, and Adobe Connect, which is offering free access through July 1.
+As you start setting up virtual meetings for group projects, or if you just want to check in with friends and family, look into Google Hangouts Meet and Zoom.

 Online Library Resources

 Although many public libraries are closed temporarily, their online options are still active and accessible.
 Don’t have a library card?
 Use the Libby by Overdrive mobile app to get an instant library card and access thousands of free ebooks and audiobooks.
 You can also access free books, movies, software, and more from libraries around the world through Internet Archive.

 If you’re a current APU student, you can also continue to access your university library resources, which includes online databases and Libguides, from home.
 For more help during COVID-19, access the Library Response to COVID-19 Website.

 SoftMaker Productivity Suite

 SoftMaker Office is essentially a Microsoft Office alternative, and during the COVID-19 pandemic, they’re offering free access to their entire suite to students of all ages.
 Plus, they’ve made it clear that this resource will be maintained throughout the length of the pandemic, so the offer may be extended if needed.